(Click on + for prices and bookings)

 Day 5.
 Ooty to Top Slip

-We will spend the majority of the day continuing our birding around the hill station of Ooty, at about 2200m, seeking the aforementioned species.
-Later in the day we will move to Top Slip, one of the best birding areas in southern India, situated in the Anaimalai Hills, ready to spend the full day there the next day.
+We will spend the majority of the day continuing birding around the hill station of Ooty at about 2200 meters (7200 feet), seeking the aforementioned species.
+Later in the day we will move to Top Slip, one of the best birding areas in southern India, situated in the Anaimalai Hills, ready to spend the full next day there.

 Overnight: Top Slip